RomeyChristo/ValluvarKottam-A-Virtual-Monument/README.md

 3. Deploying a mobile version for easier access and wider reach.
 4. Extend to create other educational tools like virtual labs and simulations.

+## How to use this
+Just download the repository, extract it, and then run the ValluvarKottam.exe file.